-The management of cattle from breeding to market size can be grouped into three phases:
+Management of Cattle, The management of cattle from breeding to market size can be grouped into three phases:

-(a) From breeding to calving;
+(a) how to manage cattle production From breeding to calving;

-(b) From birth of calf to weaning
+(b) From the birth of a calf to weaning

 (c) from weaning to finishing (market size).